 - Demising Walls: After Tenant demolition or unless otherwise stated in the lease, Landlord will erect metal stud partitions dividing the Tenant's premises from the adjacent Tenant spaces or common areas at the Tenant's expense.
 Tenant shall verify Landlord's placement of wall studs prior to space acceptance and advise Landlord in writing of any discrepancies immediately.
-Failure to notify Landlord of discrepancies shall be regarded as acceptance by the Tenant. - ☐ Tenant demising walls and steel columns shall receive a minimum of one layer of (5/8" in.) fire Type 'X' code gypsum wallboard with taped and spackled joints from floor to underside of structure above on Tenant's side. - Wall Construction: Tenant's interior partitions shall be constructed of metal stud framing with gypsum board finish on all sides with taped and spackled joints. - Exit/access corridor walls shall receive one layer of (5/8" in.) fire code Type 'X' gypsum wallboard on both sides from floor to underside of structure above.
-All joints must be taped and spackled. - Repairs: Where the premises have been previously occupied and Tenant elects to retain existing walls, the existing walls shall be repaired or improved by Tenant to a condition which will satisfy the Landlord and the fire rating requirements. - □ Tenant shall provide and install non-combustible fire stops as may be required at separations from the adjacent leased premises and ceiling above mall areas.
+Failure to notify Landlord of discrepancies shall be regarded as acceptance by the Tenant. - Wall Construction: Tenant's interior partitions shall be constructed of 3 5/8" metal stud framing with gypsum board finish on all sides with taped and spackled joints. - Open Area: Demising Walls between tenant spaces above 12'-0" AFF must be at least 50% open area (unobstructed by studs, mesh, ducts, equipment, etc.) to allow for smoke movement.
+Any Tenant erecting partitions above 12'-0" shall provide mechanical smoke control for the enclosed area(s).
+Demising Walls Could have wire security mesh above 12'-0" for smoke evacuation except for anchors and 2 hour walls.